Throwing a Holiday Party? Don’t Forget These 4 Things!

 White Candles, Fall Greenery

-Grab a mix of different height candles — we like to stick to white to complement fresh greens, but you can use any color, just stick to one color palette — and pick your greens.
+Grab a mix of different height candles — we like to stick to ivory to complement fresh greens, but you can use any color, just stick to one color palette — and pick your greens.
 Arrange the garland loosely around the candles.
-Always go for unscented candles to not interfere with the food.
+Always go for unscented candles and light them an hour before your guests arrive so you get a nice warm glow in the room.
 A few ideas for easy greenery from our design team:

 Extra Herbs: have some extra rosemary, sage, basil, dill, thyme or parsley left over from cooking?
-Pick the best looking stems and mix them up for a herbaceous centerpiece.
+Pick the best looking stems and tuck them into the napkins for an extra hint of green.

 Backyard Greenery: first, head outside to see what mother nature has to offer.
-Grab a few fresh leaves from bushes or small branches, brush off the dirt and cut off any hanging bits for the perfect fall touch.
+Grab a few fresh leaves from bushes or small branches, brush off the dirt and run them down the center of the table for the perfect fall touch.

 Butcher Paper Table Runner